Walnut Street Prison: Solitary confinement

-Success of the jail

 The Walnut Street Jail was to be converted into a penitentiary in 1790.
-But because of political reasons (and the resistance of the jailer, John Reynolds) the transformation did not occur till 1795.
+But because of political reasons and the resistance of the jailer, John Reynolds, the transformation did not occur till 1795.
 As a penitentiary, solitary confinement was the goal, but such facilities were only available for about a third of those admitted.
 Other prisoners were made to sleep naked in a common room.
 Overcrowding undermined the goal of solitary confinement of serious offenders, and more than one inmate was placed in each cell.
 The isolation had a terrible psychological effect on inmates.

 Eventually inmates were given in-cell piecework on which they worked up to eight hours a day.
-Despite these difficulties, similar institutions were constructed in New York (Newgate in 1797) and New Jersey (Trenton in 1798).
+Despite these difficulties, similar institutions were constructed at Newgate Prison in New York City in 1797 and in Trenton, New Jersey in 1798.